Card-Forge/forge/forge-gui/README.txt

 More improvements are on their way in the next version of Forge, including removing the need for quotation marks and adding NOT operators.

+- Improved auto-yield support -
+Pressing "End Turn" now properly skips your attack phase and doesn't get cancelled automatically if a spell or ability is put on the stack.
+You will still be given a chance to declare blockers if your opponent attacks, but after that the rest of your opponent's turn will now be skipped properly.
+To alleviate pressing this accidentally, as long as you're auto-yielding this way, you'll be able to press Escape or the Cancel button to cancel the auto-yield and be given the chance to act again.
+Phases with stops and spells/abilities resolving will be given a slight delay to allow you to see what's going on and give you the chance to regain control by cancelling the yield.
+Added support for auto-yielding abilities on the stack so you don't have to press OK each time.

+- Improved Gauntlet Support -
+Add column to Load Gauntlet screen to display your deck for the gauntlet.
+Fix so your deck is saved with a gauntlet when starting a quick gauntlet.
+Instead of crashing, prompt user to select a deck if attempting to load a gauntlet that doesn't have one saved.
+Make it so Last Activity column isn't cut off and is formatted properly.
+Make it so double-clicking a gauntlet on the Load Gauntlet screen will launch it.
+Support renaming gauntlets.
+Support sorting gauntlets (and quests) case insensitive.

+- Fixed loading overlay to show logo properly and have some transparency -

+- Vastly Improved Boolean Expressions -
+Boolean expressions no longer require the use of quotation marks around your search terms, making it a far more useful feature.
+Boolean expressions been rewritten from the ground up to be faster and better at parsing your search terms.
+With the new parsing also comes NOT operators (!).
+Place these before things to negate them.
+For example:

+!r

+will find all cards that don't have red in their mana costs (when searching by cost).
+These can be a bit finicky at times since there's no order of operations yet.
+This will possibly be implemented in a future update.
+For now, be sure to put all possibly ambiguous NOT operators within parenthesis:

+!(r || g) instead of !r && !g

+Unfortunately I did not have time to implement an order of operations for this release, but rest assured it's on its way... eventually.

+- Quest Draft Preferences -
+You can now set how long you want quest draft tournaments to be available and how often you want them to be generated.
+Existing draft tournaments will not be affected.

 Our Lawyers Made Us Do This:
 ----------------------------